a-kapset/DevOpsMentoring/README.md

 ## 4. Install Required Tools

-Make sure the following are installed:
+Make sure the following are installed on your local machine:

 - Terraform (https://developer.hashicorp.com/terraform/install)